vppillai/h3Docs/apps/wifi_sta/readme.md

 function: Wi-Fi Station(STA) Mode
 ---

-# Secured TCP Client
+# Wi-Fi Station(STA) Mode

-This example application acts as a TCP Client to connect to Secured TCP Server and exchange data in a non-blocking manner.
+This example application acts as a Wi-Fi Station(STA) to connect to Access point(AP) and exchange data.

 ## Description

-This application demonstrates how a user can use a TLS TCP  client to connect to a TCP server.
-The user would need to configure the Wi-Fi credentials for the Home AP and the TLS server details.
-The default application will try to establish a TLS connection with www.google.com and send a POST request to it.
+This application demonstrates how a user can connect to the Home AP.
+The user would need to configure the Home AP credentials (like SSID and security items).
+The Wi-Fi service will use the credentials to connect to the Home AP and acquire an IP address.The default application will try to establish a connection to AP "DEMO_AP" with WPA2 security and password as a "password".

 ## Downloading and building the application

 To download or clone this application from Github, go to the [top level of the repository](https://github.com/Microchip-MPLAB-Harmony/wireless)

-Path of the application within the repository is **apps/tcp_client/firmware** .
+Path of the application within the repository is **apps/wifi_sta/firmware** .

 To build the application, refer to the following table and open the project using its IDE.